FerretDB/FerretDB/website/blog/2024-11-27-run-mongodb-commands-ferretdb-scalegrid-for-postgresql.md

 <!--truncate-->

-By translating MongoDB queries into SQL, FerretDB allows developers to leverage MongoDB-like functionality while using a relational database backend, such as [PostgreSQL](https://www.postgresql.org/).
+By converting BSON documents to JSONB, FerretDB allows developers to leverage MongoDB-like functionality on [PostgreSQL](https://www.postgresql.org/).
-When paired with [ScaleGrid for PostgreSQL](https://scalegrid.io/postgresql/), a fully managed database hosting service, you get a reliable and scalable solution for running MongoDB workloads without compromising performance or flexibility.
+When paired with [ScaleGrid for PostgreSQL](https://scalegrid.io/postgresql/) — a fully managed database hosting service — developers get a reliable and scalable solution for running MongoDB workloads without compromising performance or flexibility.
-With ScaleGrid, developers can focus on building their applications while enjoying features like automated backups, monitoring, and high availability.
+With ScaleGrid, developers can focus on building their applications while enjoying features like automated backups, disaster recovery, real-time monitoring, and high availability.

 In this blog post, we'll explore how to use FerretDB and ScaleGrid for PostgreSQL to run MongoDB workloads.

 ## Prerequisites